Wednesday, July 26, 2017

 -Aramaic was not as advanced a language as the other Semitic languages.
 It did not have an extremely rich or complex vocabulary.
 It could not utilize two different words in Matthew 16:18 as does Greek.
 Thus, the usage of kepha in Aramaic twice is not due to some unique primacy bestowed on the Apostle Peter by Christ, but to limitations in that language.

 -The New Testament does apply the feminine petra to the man Jesus Christ (Romans 9:33; 1 Corinthians 10:4; 1 Peter 2:8).
-There are no Aramaic manuscript copies of Matthew, which means any discussion of such involves speculation.
+Further, there are no Aramaic manuscript copies of Matthew, which means any discussion of such involves speculation.

 • The Meaning Of The Keys, Binding, And Loosing: